sanjothebay/Reverse_Engineering_Code/README.md

 The node_modules directory is only for build tools.
 The package. json file in the app root defines what libraries will be installed into node_modules when you run npm install .
 Very often with an angular app, on your dev machine or on a build server, you use other Javascript libraries from npm.

-##Folder js: .....
+# Folder js: .....

-#File login.js:
+# File login.js:

 loginForm, emailInput, and passwordInput are VARIABLES referencing the html input form.
 There is event.preventDefault(); Function to prevent the page from reloding.
 In the on "submit" Event.
 Here we are validating / Checking if there is an email and password "submit" when the "submit" button is clicked/push on.
 It's getting the VALUE (input by the End_User) and ().trim() is removing the whitespace from both ends of a string. (space, tab, no-break space, etc.) .
 It's Doing this for both the email and the password.
 If we have a correct email and password entered we then run the loginUser function.  ( Explanation on Bottom for loginUser function). emailInput.val("");  and  passwordInput.val(""); will Claer the Value Entered by the End-User.

-the loginUser function the POST method is called to add the resource   (to the "api/login" route the email and password).
-If the POST was successful (accepts the data) it will redirect the End-User to the members page, But if it catches meaning if it detects an error it will throw an error.
+The loginUser function the POST method is called to add the resource   (to the "api/login" route the email and password).
+If the POST was successful (accepts the data) it will redirect the End-User to The members page, But if it catches meaning if it detects an error it will throw an error.

-#File members.js:
+# File members.js:

 the GET request is retrieving data to figure out which End-User is logged in.
 It will then run the function to display the data in the HTML (members.html) for (".member-name").

-File signup.js:
+# File signup.js:

 loginForm, emailInput, and passwordInput are VARIABLES referencing the HTML input form this is to Display the input by the End- User.
 There is event.preventDefault(); Function to prevent the page from reloding.
 In the on "submit" Event for the login Form.
 Here we are validating / Checking if there is an email and password "submit" when the "submit" button is clicked/push on.
 It's getting the VALUE (input by the End_User) and ().trim() is removing the whitespace from both ends of a string. (space, tab, no-break space, etc.) .
 It's Doing this for both the email and the password.
 If we have a correct email and password entered we then run the loginUser function.  ( Explanation on Bottom for loginUser function). emailInput.val("");  and  passwordInput.val(""); will Claer the Value Entered by the End-User.

-the loginUser function the POST method is called to add the resource   (to the "api/login" route the email and password).
-If the POST was successful (accepts the data) it will redirect the End-User to the members page, But if it catches meaning if it detects an error it will throw an error.
+The loginUser function the POST method is called to add the resource   (to the "api/login" route the email and password).
+If the POST was successful (accepts the data) it will redirect the End-User to The members page, But if it catches meaning if it detects an error it will throw an error.

 ![image](https://user-images.githubusercontent.com/67298961/105268833-7dc14580-5b58-11eb-907c-410b6e9b20a6.png)